smastrom/vue-global-loader/README.md

 ## Features

-This package simplifies the usage of a single, app-centric global loader by:
+This package simplifies the usage of a single, top-level global loader by:

 - Installing a global store that sits above your routes, so you can control it between pages
-- Providing a root component and spinners customizable via few key props (get started in 10 seconds)
+- Customizable via few key props (get started in 10 seconds)
 - Properly disable user interactions with the rest of the app while the loader is displayed
 - Announcing a screen reader message when the loader is displayed
 - Dynamically update global options from anywhere in the Vue app and set scoped options for the current loader